josiahsrc/draft/CONTRIBUTING.md

-# Contributing to Immer
+# Contributing to Draft

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to Immer and its packages.
+The following is a set of guidelines for contributing to Draft and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Proposing a change